 Measurable progress towards achieving gender equality at board level in the charity sector is being made – however, women of colour continue to be consistently underrepresented in senior leadership roles and at board level.
 This applies not only in the voluntary sector, but across all the sectors in the UK.

 The aim of Beyond Suffrage is to significantly increase the number of women from ethnic minority backgrounds serving on boards by 2030.
-Through the Beyond Suffrage programme, we support high potential young women from ethnic minority backgrounds, aged between 18 and 25, by providing them with 12-weeks' training to become charity trustees.
+Through the Beyond Suffrage Training Programme and Campaign, we will support high potential young women from ethnic minority backgrounds, aged between 18 and 25, by providing them with 12-weeks' training to become charity trustees.
+We will also be campaigning for better representation of women of colour at board level.

 Our approach involves combining research, programme